Friday, November 28, 2025

 • Involve more onshore teams earlier and more deliberately

-• Ask others to make introductions to people I didn’t know
+• Get introductions to people I didn’t know

-• Accept that you just can't convince everyone
+• Accept that you just can't win 'em all

 Even with all of that, I’m still grateful for what we were able to accomplish.
 The Pre Op team’s workload became lighter.
 Their days became a bit more manageable.
-The changes mattered, even if the higher-level communication wasn’t perfect.
+The changes mattered, even if the project management communication lacked.

-So this second story serves mostly as a note to myself: communication isn’t only about clarity and frequency.
-It’s about connection.
+So this second story serves mostly as a note to myself and to others: communication isn’t only about clarity and frequency.
+It’s mainly about connection.
 It’s about whether the people who need to be involved actually feel connected to you and understand the work in context.
 That’s something I’ll pay more attention to going forward.
+Because to go forward requires relationship.

 Wednesday, November 19, 2025